Salt Lake City Language Programs

 Master of Arts in Language Pedagogy

-This two-year program has an emphasis in Spanish, and candidates must have advanced proficiency in Spanish, German, or French to enroll.
+This 2-year program has an emphasis in Spanish, and candidates must have advanced proficiency in Spanish, German, or French to enroll.
 Courses include language, literature and culture, methodology and instructional design, and curriculum development for adult learners.
 Language pedagogy students will have the opportunity to spend a year studying in Spain if they wish.

 Doctor of Philosophy (PhD) in Spanish